VirtualVidhya/content-website/content/webdev/js/exercises/DOM-Final2.md

 #### Q5.

 Now create a `p` tag on the page and set its text to “Manipulating HTML & CSS using JavaScript with the help of DOM", where “DOM” is **bold**.

 ---

+#### Q6.

+Now create a `h2` element on the page and set its text to "Enrolled Students" with an underline, where "Enrolled is in _Italic_.
+Change its color to blue.

+---

+#### Q7.

+Now we have certain data in the form of student names.
+Let's say the name of the students are "Magan", "Gagan", "Lagan", "Chhagan".
+Add the names of these students in the form of an `ordered list` items on the webpage after "Enrolled Students" heading.

+---

+#### Q8.

+Now let's say the student number 3 - "Lagan" has dropped out from the course.
+Remove his name from the list on the webpage.

+---